emilianvrd/Maneuvers/Archtype feats.md

 While your familiar is within 100 feet of you, you can communicate with it telepathically.
 Additionally, as an action, you can see through your familiar’s eyes and hear what it hears until the start of your next turn, gaining the benefits of any special senses that the familiar has.
 During this time, you are deaf and blind with regard to your own senses.

 Finally, when you cast a spell with a range of touch, your familiar can deliver the spell as if it had cast the spell.
 Your familiar must be within 100 feet of you, and it must use its reaction to deliver the spell when you cast it.
 If the spell requires an attack roll, you use your attack modifier for the roll.

+### Geomancer
+You know how to use the earth to crush your foes.

+The earth protects you.
+While unarmored, you gain the benefits of wearing a breastplate.
+In addition, you learn a Fighting Move with the Earth trait.

+## Mage slayer
+You have learned special techiques to fight spellcasters.
+Whenever a creature within your reach casts a Spell, you can use your reaction to make a Melee Strike against the target.
+On a hit, the target must make a Might saving throw against your Might or Dexterity DC or they lose the action or actions used to cast the Spell.

 ### Martial artist
 You are a master at using martial arts and fighting unarmed.